-Medroxyprogesterone acetate is also called Provera or Depo-Provera.
+Medroxyprogesterone acetate is a type of hormonal therapy drug.
+It is also called Provera or Depo-Provera.

 How it works